-The definition of innovative schemes in the non-priority group will include schemes which help to bring forward new but proven domestic or commercial technologies that provide a better energy efficiency performance than 'standard' measures.
-These technologies will typically have been brought to market in the last 3 years.
+The definition of innovative schemes in the non-priority group will include schemes which help to bring forward emerging but proven domestic or commercial technologies that provide a better energy efficiency performance than 'standard' measures.

 Note: the technologies permitted within non-priority group schemes will be continually reviewed by the Utility Regulator and the Programme Administrator.